IN-CORE/pyincore/README.md

 ### All Platforms

+We envision a user developing project (in Jupyter notebooks) in his or her Project folder which is separated from the Pyincore package folder.
+Both should run within the same Python virtual environment.

-1. Download **pyincore** as an archive file from NCSA's server.
+1. Download **pyincore** as an archive file from [NCSA's server](http://incore2.ncsa.illinois.edu/pyincore.zip) to a directory on your computer.
-2. Change into the `pyincore` directory (or prepend the path to the directory onto files reference from here on out)
-3. **Optional**: Activate your virtual (`source virtual_env_name/bin/activate`) or conda (`source activate virtual_env_name`) environment.
+2. **Optional**: Activate your virtual (`source virtual_env_name/bin/activate`) or conda (`source activate virtual_env_name`) environment from the folder you downloaded the pyincore package to.
 The conda is the preferred interface for managing installations and virtual environments with the Anaconda Python distribution.
+The conda is the preferred interface for managing installations and virtual environments with the Anaconda Python distribution.
+The name of the current virtual environment will now appear in round brackets on the left of the prompt (e.g. `(venv) computer_name:folder username$`) to let you know that it’s active.
-4. From the terminal, in the project folder (`pyincore`) run:
+3. From the terminal run:
     ```
-    python setup.py install
+    pip3 install pyincore.zip
     ```

+    The installation creates a folder called `pyincore` which is a Pyincore home directory.

 **Windows specific installation notes**

-- Open the `Anaconda` prompt, or `cmd` depending on if you are using Anaconda or not before you activate virtual environment (step 3 above)
+- Open the `Anaconda` prompt, or `cmd` depending on if you are using Anaconda or not before you activate virtual environment (step 2 above)

 **Mac specific installation notes**